Functors of actions: Conclusions

 \section{Conclusions}

-In this work, we briefly summarise the Effective Field Theory (EFT).
-We reintroduce some of the models that represent these models with emphasis given in the Horndeski models.
+In this work, we briefly summari\SorZ{}e effective field theory (EFT) and cosmological perturbation theory within the cosmological gravitology framework.

-We propose novel ideas of reformulating the Action principle.
-This is a way of describing the Effective Field Theory and in extend it can be applied to the Effective Field Theory of Large Scale Structures with arguments that rise from the Action principle, namely Action of EFT and possibly extend these theories, in a more concrete mathematical framework.
-We provide a guide of constraining these models systematically with the latest cosmological inferences.
-We express how some simple classes of these models can be constrained using a Gaussian approximated likelihood analysis with some numerically simulated data and errors.
-We also express some relations which can used as observables of the action of EFT.
-These observables are related to the equation of state.
-Therefore current constraints of the equation of states constrain these models
+We propose the novel idea of reformulating the action principle using functors of the action.
+This is a general way of performing variations on EFTs, and by extension it can be applied to the EFT of large-scale structures with arguments that arise from the action principle, namely functors of actions.
+We have shown that this method produces mathematically several alternative and complementary models to the $\Lambda$CDM model.
+It is also possible to extend these theories in a more concrete mathematical framework beyond what is presented in this paper.
+We introduce the ``actionic'' fluctuations, perturbations and fields, which are new concepts resulting from perturbations of the action quantity.
+We provide guidelines for constraining these models systematically with latest cosmological inference techniques.
+We demonstrate how some simple classes of these models can be constrained using a Gaussian approximated likelihood analysis with some numerically simulated data and errors.
+We also express some relations which can be used as observables of the functors of actions.
+Some of these observables are related to the equation of state and the gravitational constant, therefore current constraints of these observables can constrain some of these models.

-Our theories may be able to offer a viable alternative or complementarity to $\Lambda$CDM, or modifications of gravity or more generally the aforementioned Effective Field Theories of Large Scale Structures.
+Theories obtained using our method may be able to offer a viable alternative or be complementary to $\Lambda$CDM or modified gravity, or more generally the aforementioned effective field theories of large-scale structures.
 To confirm this statement a more detailed theoretical and numerical analysis is required.
 We plan to present such an analysis in a future work.
-Another possible route would be to reconsider what is beyond the variational principle, or the principle of least action, for e.g. $\mathcal{S}\left[ \delta \mathcal{S} \right] $.
+Another possible route would be to reconsider what is beyond the variational principle, or the principle of least action, for \textit{e.g.} $\mathcal{S}\left[ \delta \mathcal{S} \right] $.